Wednesday, November 20, 2024

 Wash, Rinse, and Repeat

-Yesterday to take our minds off of what was among the worst days in American history, we took the city bus to a genuine Edinburgh neighborhood unexplored by the hoardes of tourists to do our laundry.
+Yesterday to take our minds off of what was among the worst days in American history, we took the city bus to a genuine Edinburgh neighborhood unexplored by the crowds of tourists to do our laundry.
 The clothes were not the only thing that went to the cleaners; my wallet was lightened to the tune of 36 UK pounds (about fifty bucks US) just to wash and dry two loads of laundry.
 At this rate we might as well walk around in sweat stained shirts the rest of the trip.
-What made matters worse is the somewhat-addled proprietor wanted to display his support for the orange lunatic running for president in our country, a digusting attribute that detracted from the charm of the four little Scottie dogs that shared the space with him.
+What made matters worse is the somewhat-addled proprietor wanted to display his support for the orange lunatic running for president in our country, a disgusting attribute that detracted from the charm of the four little Scottie dogs that shared the space with him.
 But all was not lost.
 We discovered the street we were on had numerous second-hand thrift stores which delighted Jayne.
 She purchased a light summer dress and I managed to score a leather-bound 1902 edition of Charles Dickens's Domby and Son.

-After deositing our refreshed rainment in our hotel room we went out again to visit the Scottish National Museum.
-This huge faciity is like all of the Smithsonian museums in Washington DC rolled into one and we were simply unable to do it justice.
-I felt every one of my 70 years after only an hour or two into the exhibits and we needed to retreat to a neaby pub to fortify ourselves for the walk home.
+After depositing our refreshed raiment in our hotel room we went out again to visit the Scottish National Museum.
+This huge facility is like all of the Smithsonian museums in Washington DC rolled into one and we were simply unable to do it justice.
+I felt every one of my 70 years after only an hour or two into the exhibits and we needed to retreat to a nearby pub to fortify ourselves for the walk home.
 This watering hole was named "Blackfriars Bobby," and a statue of a little Skye terrier sits out in front to remind visitors of the legend of the canine that refused to leave his master's grave for more than a decade.
-The story is of doubtful authenticty but, as Rick Steeves has theorized, local merchants in the nineteenth century recruited any stray dog to play the role for tourists to increase visitation, a strategy that continues to work to this very day.
+The story is of doubtful authenticity but, as Rick Steeves has theorized, local merchants in the nineteenth century recruited any stray dog to play the role for tourists to increase visitation, a strategy that continues to work to this very day.
 We then strolled down Victoria Street, supposedly the inspiration for the Harry Potter books.
 There I threw away good money to buy an authentic Glengarry hat totally unsuitable for the Arizona climate and that I will likely hardly wear.
 I couldn't resist--it was in my size!

 The sun came out yesterday, the first bright day we have seen in the UK since we arrived.
-Ironic, since at the same time the light was being extinguishe in our own country.
+Ironic, since at the same time the light was being extinguished in our own country.
 The reelection of the orange lunatic fills me with a sadness I cannot adequately express, and I cannot help but to feel that we will likely need to apologize for being Americans for the remainder of this trip.
 This election, probably the last the US will ever see, was truly a "wash, rinse, and repeat."

 Monday, November 4, 2024